nemuioyasumi/batchpdf2jpg/README.md

 # batchpdf2jpg
 This python script converts pdf into images (default is JPEG) in batches.
 I am sure there is better options for this but caters my need to do this on an Mac computer.

-## Disclaimer:
+## Disclaimer
 This app is created by Gemini Pro 3.1.
 I do not know how to maintain it.

-## This project utilizes the following open-source libraries:
+## This project utilizes the following open-source libraries
-- pdf2image: A wrapper around pdftoppm that does the heavy lifting for conversion.
+- [pdf2image](https://github.com/Belval/pdf2image): A wrapper around pdftoppm that does the heavy lifting for conversion.
-- tqdm: Used for the smart progress meter.
+- [tqdm](https://github.com/tqdm/tqdm): For the progress bar
-- Poppler: The underlying PDF rendering library.
+- [Poppler](https://poppler.freedesktop.org/): The underlying PDF rendering library.

 ## Usage
 1. Put the script into the file that contains the pdf you want to convert.